 D2.
 FishBarrier Table

 This table lists specific fish species/run/stages (SRS) whose migration is blocked by each barrier.
 Only species of management interest need be entered, though including all species is fine if desired.
 Enter a record for each SRS that is blocked by a barrier, or for which passage ability is unknown.
 Separate records should be used when passage differs between life stages within a species.
 For some barriers, a SRS of interest may be able to pass what is a barrier to other fish.
 In such cases, enter a record for the SRS that is blocked, using BlockageExtentID=1 or 2 or 99.
 Then if you wish you may enter records for those SRSs that are able to pass the barrier.
 Do not create "passable" records for a barrier unless there is also at least one record with BlockExtentID = 1 or 2 or 99.
-(Back to table of contents)
+(Back to Barrier table) (Back to table of contents) (Back to table of contents)